Resources

 If your traveling curtain box doesn’t have a set of bold window coverings, hunt for an inexpensive pair that makes a statement.
 If you have low ceilings, find a colorful graphic or floral print to hang several inches above the window to extend to the floor to make the room feel bigger.
 In some rooms, small windows can become a focal point by using one pair of curtains to frame multiple little windows, visually equating them to one large window.

-Renters often overlook rugs because they can be expensive and challenging to move, or some renters deem them unnecessary if the house has wall-to-wall carpet.
-But, you shouldn’t ignore rugs.
+It’s easy to overlook rugs when living in base housing because rugs can be expensive and challenging to move, or they may be deemed unnecessary if the house has wall-to-wall carpet.
+But you shouldn’t ignore rugs.
 They make a significant impact on a neutral space.
 Don’t worry; you don’t have to spend thousands to get a stylish update.
-And, if your home is newer with high ceilings, a rug acts as an anchor pulling the space together to exude coziness.
+And if your home is newer with high ceilings, a rug acts as an anchor pulling the space together to exude coziness.

 Rugs also add much-needed color and decorating updates if the walls and existing carpet are overwhelmingly beige.
-Patterns camouflage stains and spills and add visual interest and give you a couple of extra days between vacuuming sessions.
-Finally, don’t forget rug pads designed for either carpet to carpet protection or as a carpet to hard flooring anti-skid measure.
+Patterns camouflage stains and spills, add visual interest, and give you a couple of extra days between vacuuming sessions.
+Finally, don’t forget rug pads designed either for carpet-to-carpet protection or as a carpet to hard flooring anti-skid measure.

 Add Charming Accessories

-Accessories add charm to a look-alike house inexpensively, and they’re easy to pack and unpack often.
+Military housing decor disguised as accessories adds charm to a look-alike house inexpensively, and these pieces are easy to pack and unpack often.

-• Have you ever thought about trading white plastic light switch plates for painted or antique versions?
-You can purchase them inexpensively and change them to complement the room you’re updating.
+• Trade white plastic light switch plates for painted or antique versions.
+Purchase them inexpensively and change them to complement the room you’re updating.

 • Find a way to insert your family’s initials or a monogram.
 Pillows are a quick way to add your family’s stamp to the house.
 Comfy couch throw blankets achieve the same effect.

-• Removable vinyl has come a long way and can be tasteful and creative projects ranging from shelving inserts to decorations for a child’s room.
+• Removable vinyl has come a long way and can be used in tasteful and creative projects, ranging from shelving inserts to decorations for a child’s room.

 • Framed photographs of favorite people or favorite places are musts.
 These reflect the stories of your family.
 Group them strategically to form a gallery wall.

-• Construction companies often neglect overhead lighting to save money when building military homes on a budget.
-Keep table lamps at the ready to brighten dark rooms and corners.
-A quick Pinterest or Etsy search will reveal hundreds of ways to customize lamp shades.
+• Keep table lamps at the ready to brighten dark rooms and corners.
+Construction companies often neglect overhead lighting to save money when building military homes on a budget.
+A quick search on Pinterest or Etsy will reveal hundreds of ways to customize lampshades.

-Of course, a thorough review of your housing lease and even a quick phone call to double-check the rules for augmenting the house is imperative before beginning any house love project.
-After getting the "all clear," take your inspiration and make this temporary housing your own.
+Before you get busy personalizing on-base housing, we recommend a thorough review of your housing lease and even a quick phone call to double-check the rules.
+After getting the "all clear," take your inspiration and make your temporary military housing your own.

 By Dawn M. Smith